realivanivani/realivanivani.github.io/_pages/cv.md

   - /resume
 ---

-I am a Data Scientist with a strong scientific background in bioinformatics and drug discovery, and five years of experience in data analytics in an international organization.
-I also managed small data teams of data managers and analysts.
-I am looking forward to bringing my international experience, problem-solving mindset, and enthusiasm to a new environment on the edge of data science and biotech.
+I am a data specialist with a decade of experience in machine learning, predictive modeling, and data pipeline optimization.
+Proven expertise in leading data science teams, building scalable analytical models, and developing AI-driven solutions for manufacturing, bioinformatics, and business analytics.
+Adept at driving innovation, automating analytical workflows, and providing actionable insights to stakeholders.
+I’ve led international projects that required rigorous data governance, scripting for automation, and real-time decision-making support.
+I bring a strong foundation in computational science, cloud data workflows, and a collaborative approach to delivering reliable data infrastructure across research and development settings.

 Education
 ======